AssadRaza10/signify/README.md

 ## Contact

-Authors: Assadullah and Farhana Suleman — Lasbela University of Agriculture, Water and Marine Sciences
+Authors: Assadullah(assad.raza.101@gmail.com) and Farhana Suleman(farhanasulemanabro25@gmail.com) — Lasbela University of Agriculture, Water and Marine Sciences

 ## How to cite